Beyond Content: Behavioral Policies Reveal Actors in Information Operations

-In summary, modeling how actors behave---rather than only what they post---provides a resilient, platform-agnostic signal for detection.
-Policy-based representations are accurate, data-efficient, and robust in noisy settings; when combined with content, metadata, and human oversight they strengthen practical and ethical defenses against evolving information campaigns.
+In summary, modeling how actors behave, in addition to what they post, provides a complementary signal for detection.
+Policy-based representations are accurate and data-efficient in this setting; when combined with content, metadata, and human oversight, they strengthen practical defenses against evolving information campaigns.